 - Customers.
 We enable our advertising and marketing customers to promote their brands, products and services to our users.
-We offer a wide range of advertising and marketing solutions to customers ranging from large companies to SMEs to individuals, including social display ads and native ads.
-Our performance-based native ads allow our customers to reach a targeted audience based on the social interest graphs of our users.
-In addition, our customers can benefit from the potentially viral effect of their promoted feeds generated from the public and distributed nature of our platform, commonly known as "earned media". - Platform Partners.
-We have attracted a large number of platform partners, including media outlets and developers of games and other applications.
-Our platform partners contribute a vast amount of content to Weibo, broadly distribute Weibo content across their properties and develop products and applications for our platform, enriching the experience of our users while increasing our monetization opportunities.
+We offer a wide range of advertising and marketing solutions to customers ranging from large companies to SMEs to individuals, including display ads and native ads.
+Our performance-based native ads allow our customers to reach a targeted audience based on the SIGs of our users.
+In addition, our customers can benefit from the potential viral effect of their promoted feeds generated due to the public and distributed nature of our platform. - Platform Partners.
+We have attracted over 340,000 platform partners, including media outlets and developers of games and other applications.
+Our platform partners contribute a vast amount of content to Weibo, broadly distribute Weibo content across their properties and develop products and applications on our platform, enriching the experience of our users while increasing our monetization opportunities.

 Designed with a "mobile first" philosophy, Weibo displays content in a simple information feed format, and we have begun to offer native ads that conform to the information flow on our platform.
-To support the mobile format, we have developed a social interest graph recommendation engine that makes it easier for our users to discover content and allows advertisers to promote more relevant advertisements to our users.
-With a limit of 140 Chinese characters per feed, the high information-density of Chinese characters and users' ability to personalize content information flow, Weibo is particularly suited for mobile use, and we have seen significant mobile adoption.
-Over 70% of our MAUs in December 2013 accessed Weibo from mobile devices at least once during the month, and we had over 120 million checkins in the fourth quarter of 2013.
-Mobile revenues accounted for 28.0% of our advertising and marketing revenues in 2013.
+To support the mobile format, we have developed an SIG recommendation engine that makes it easier for our users to discover content and allows advertisers to push more relevant advertisements to our users.
+With its limit of 140 Chinese characters per feed and the high information-density of Chinese characters, Weibo is particularly suited for mobile use, and we have made significant efforts to grow our mobile traffic.
+Over 70% of our average DAUs accessed Weibo from mobile devices in September 2013, and we had over 120 million check-ins in the fourth quarter of 2013.
+Mobile revenues accounted for 28.4% of our advertising and marketing revenues in the first nine months of 2013.